benjann/iscogen/README.md

 and occupational classes are supported.
 A command to label ISCO codes is also provided (`iscolbl`).

-To install the `iscolbl` package, type
+To install the `iscogen` package, type

-    . ssc install iscolbl, replace
+    . ssc install iscogen, replace

 in Stata.
 Stata version 13 or newer is required.